Write-Off of Uncollectible Accounts Receivable

 5.2 "Aged Trial Balance of Accounts Receivable": A schedule classifying the balances of all accounts receivables according to varying lengths of time the accounts are past due.

-6.2 County agencies shall send their requests to the Chief Accountant, Office of Financial Management - Accounting Services Division, to write-off receivables as bad debts.
-The request shall be supported by sufficient evidence of uncollectibility.
+6.2 County agencies shall send their requests to write-off receivables as bad debt to the Chief Accountant, FMS.
+The request shall be supported by sufficient evidence of uncollectibility, described below.

-6.4 For accounts over $100, sufficient evidence would include copies of documents indicating court action (whether small claims or district court), or justification for an absence of court action, or attempts by a collection agency to collect on the debt.
+6.2.2 For accounts over $100 but less than $1,000, sufficient evidence would include copies of documents indicating court action (whether small claims or district court), or justification for an absence of court action, or attempts by a collection agency to collect on the debt.

-Additionally, for accounts greater than $1,000, evidence of concurring opinion from the Office of the Prosecuting Attorney must exist indicating that all available and lawful means by which the debt may be collected have been pursued.
-A statement to this effect and citing the Deputy Prosecuting Attorney's name in the requesting memo from the department will suffice.
+6.3 For accounts $1,000 and more, evidence of concurring opinion from the Office of the Prosecuting Attorney must exist indicating that all available and lawful means by which the debt may be collected have been pursued.
+A statement to this effect from the Deputy Prosecuting Attorney will suffice.

-6.5 A write-off of uncollectible accounts receivable from the County's accounting records does not constitute forgiveness of the debt and it is still payable by the debtor.
+6.4 A write-off of uncollectible accounts receivable from the County's accounting records does not constitute forgiveness of the debt.
+The debt is owed to the County.

 Action By: Agency

-7.1 Prepare and review, at least annually at year-end, an aged trial balance of accounts receivable in accordance with Policy/Procedure FIN 11-2 (AP).
+7.1 Prepare and review, monthly, and at least annually at year-end, an aged trial balance of accounts receivable in accordance with Policy/Procedure FIN 11-2-1 (AEP).

-7.2 Evaluate the delinquent accounts receivables to determine if any of them should be written off as bad debts.
+7.2 Monthly, and at least annually evaluate the delinquent accounts receivables to determine if any of them should be written off as bad debt.

-7.3 Determine if appropriate and adequate attempts have been made to collect the debts.
+7.3 Determine if appropriate and adequate attempts have been made to collect the receivables.

-7.5 Write a memo to the Chief Accountant, OFM, to request the write-off.
-At the very minimum, the memo should contain the following information:
+7.5 Account receivable balances less than $1,000-Write a request to the Chief Accountant, FMS, to request the write-off of uncollectable accounts receivable.
+At the very minimum, the request should contain the following information:

-7.5.1 Account description such as name, service date, amount, invoice number (where applicable), and so on.
+7.5.1 Account description such as name, service date, amount, invoice number (where applicable), length of delinquency and so on.